An Authentic Baltimore Branding Photographer

-It’s true.
 Just last year I made over 450 headshots and that doesn’t include corporate and team group images.
 Just headshots.
-And while I include a headshot as part of my branding session, I don’t strive to be known for my headshots, but for how I incorporate a guest’s story into every image that I make.
+And while I include a headshot as part of my branding session, it’s the images where I incorporate a guest’s story that I believe are the most important.

 Very few understand how visual storytelling intersects with business positioning, platform optimization, and audience psychology.
 That intersection is where I’ve spent my entire career.